configu/docs/CONTRIBUTING.md

 ## The rest

 The rest of elements you could write as you would in native md: links, images, inline code, tables etc.

-:warning: Note, that external links will appear with a little 🔗 icon and should be start with `https` protocol.
-So internal links to other documentation pages should start with `/`.

 ## Custom